Paramoshka/WebhookHub/README.md

   -d '{"event":"test.ping","message":"Hello from test curl"}'
 ```

-## License
+## 📄 License

-MIT — free to use, modify, and deploy.
+This project is licensed under AGPL-3.0 for self-hosted and open-source use.

+Commercial SaaS deployment or integration into paid platforms requires a separate license.
+Contact [ivan.parfenov.42a@gmail.com] for details.